mainmatter/mainmatter.com/_posts/2021-10-18-automating-ember-learning-releases-with-rust.md

 It's not trivial to release a new version of Ember.
 This process involves several different core teams, Framework, Data, CLI and Learning, who are responsible for several packages and resources between them.
-In this post Ricardo will show you how they're building a tool in Rust to automate the process for the Core Learning Team.
+In this post we will go through the process of building a tool in Rust to automate the process for the Core Learning Team.

 <!--break-->